Banknote processing: Detectors

 Optical and other physical measuring systems are used to detect these characteristics.
 Security features of banknotes are strictly covert with regard to composition and detection principles.

 Banknotes which cannot be verified as genuine are rejected to a special output pocket for manual inspection.
 This also applies for multiple items if the singler pulls more than one banknote at once.
-The machine operator can refeed them to the singler or check the human-readable authenticity features.
+The machine operator can refeed them to the singler or check the human-readable authenticity features for verification.